matrix-org/matrix-spec/content/appendices.md

     form of Canonical DMs should reuse existing DMs instead of creating new ones if available.
 The client should prompt for confirmation prior to creating the DM, if the user isn't being redirected to an existing canonical DM.
+  * `action=knock` -  Describes an intent for the client to knock the room described by the URI and thus is only valid on URIs which are referring to a room (it has no meaning and is ignored otherwise).
+The client should prompt for confirmation prior to knocking the room, if the user isn't already part of the room.
 * `via` - Can be used to denote which servers (`authority` grammar) to attempt to resolve the resource through, or take `action` through.
 An example of using `via` for routing Room IDs is described [below](#routing), and is encouraged for use in